Historic Vessels Operated by Rose Narrowboats

 British Waterways put her up for sale in 2009 and we were successful in our bid to purchase her.
 Some restoration and repair work has been carried out, but she is still regularly used for canal maintenance work.
 The Lister engine fitted in the 1970’s is still going strong after over 40 years.

 The movement of goods, particularly coal, was seen as of prime importance during World War II and the Ministry of War Transport was particularly concerned that a hard winter would cause major disruption to traffic if the canal froze.
-With this in mind the Oxford Canal Company was asked have built two new icebreaker tugs and the MoWT would sanction the use of materials for them.
+With this in mind the Oxford Canal Company was asked to have two new icebreaker tugs built and the MoWT would sanction the use of materials for them.

 Harris Brother’s of Netherton, who had built a number of tugs for use on the Birmingham Canal Navigations, were asked to build the boats and the first one was delivered in 1943.
 As they were intended for icebreaking the bow was very fine, and the hull slightly narrower than usual with a rounded chine.
 The hull for the second boat was built by Harris’s in 1943, but the cabin and machinery were this time installed by Fellows Morton & Clayton Limited at their boatyard in Saltley, Birmingham.
 A wooden cabin was fitted with a stove and room for 6 men sit in, but the benches were wide enough that a crew of two could sleep on board overnight if necessary.
 The forward part of the cabin was taken up by a massive Lister engine which provided ample power for towing or icebreaking.